mraty/spritekit-ropes/README.md

 Demo of iOS 7 SpriteKit and simple rope physics.

 Source code for my iOS 7 [SpriteKit](https://developer.apple.com/library/mac/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Introduction/Introduction.html) physics demo.
-Demo has simple rope, or more like a chain, which consists of nodes connected to each other with pin joints.
+Demo has a simple rope, or more like a chain, which consists of nodes connected to each other with pin joints.

 [![SpriteKit Ropes on Youtube](http://img.youtube.com/vi/7jWdcbmnmKQ/0.jpg)](https://www.youtube.com/watch?v=7jWdcbmnmKQ&hd=1)